AmrMomtaz/Shortest-Path-In-Dynamic-Graphs/README.md

       time.
       2) There is no state or anything that needs to be updated after updating the graph.
-      3) We just perform BFS each time a query comes.
+      3) Just performs BFS each time a query comes.
    * **Notes:**
       * works the best when there are a lot of updates and low number of queries.